 The median annual wage for Dentists was $159,200, with the highest 10 percent earning more than $208,00, and the lowest 10 percent earning less than $79,670.
 Although Dentist earnings vary based on location, specialty, years in practice and hours worked, the highest paying facilities tend to be the offices of Dentists, the government, the offices of Physicians and outpatient care centers.
 The highest paying state in this occupation is Delaware, followed by North Carolina, Alaska, New Hampshire and Nevada.

 “Many people will also assume that you are rich because you are a Dentist, when this is not always the case,” London said.
 “How much a Dentist makes truly depends on how much they want to work.
-Some Dentists barely make $100,000 a year, while others can make upwards to $500,000.”
+Some Dentists barely make $100,000 a year, while others can make upwards of $500,000.”

 Unions, Groups and Associations